 Allison: Those are longer-term commitments, but at our 5K we need close to 200 volunteers to be able to put on the event.
 Some of those volunteers are people we’ve already mentioned and then our coaches are there too as a separate group.
-Then we have company groups, sorority groups, groups of friends, families – they all come and support us at the 5K.
+Then we have company groups, sorority groups, groups of friends, families— they all come and support us at the 5K.
 This is the big event for the Girls on the Run season.
-They’ve trained together for 10 weeks, as well as focusing on different skills, including social development and learning: ‘How am I a Girl on the Run?’
+They’ve trained together for 10 weeks and have focused on different skills, including social development and learning ‘How am I a Girl on the Run?’
 This is different for every girl, but it’s all about celebrating how she’s unique and all her special gifts.
 But then we all come together at the 5K and run, or walk, to complete it.
 So, we have 100-200 people each season who help us put on the 5K but aren’t running.
 Every girl also has a buddy.
-So, last season we had around 630 girls on our program and every single one had a buddy – either a parent, guardian, a family member, a friend or a volunteer who ran with her to support her.
+So, last season we had around 630 girls on our program and every single one had a buddy— either a parent, guardian, a family member, a friend, or a volunteer who ran with her to support her.
 Every year we’re touching lots of people.

 Why is what you do is so important for young girls, and why running?